inthrip/cse15l-lab-reports/Lab-Report-3.md

 This command is showing us how many lines contain ".txt" in find-results.
 Since find-results is a list of all paths and directories in technical, this is useful because it shows us how many txt files there are in technical.
 This is an alternate way of finding the amount of ".txt" files than we learned form the lab.

 3. Useful command-line: --max-count=NUM
    This command-line allows us to specify the maximum amount of lines contained the string that will be printed.
+I found more info regarding how to use this command line from: https://www.baeldung.com/linux/grep-limit-output#:~:text=Limit%20grep%20Output%20Using%20%E2%80%93max,the%20given%20number%20of%20matches.&text=For%20each%20file%2C%20the%20number%20of%20results%20never%20hits%20the%20limit.
 ~~~
 $ grep --max-count=20 "a" technical/biomed/1468-6708-3-7.txt
         Background